 I know, I know!
 How can I claim to be a Joburger when I’ve ignored something as fundamental as this for 13 years?
 But this got me thinking that it can’t just be me, I can’t be the only person who hasn’t tried it and if that’s the case, then I challenge you to commit and get this one ticked off your must-do list!
-Your Facebook friends are going to hate all your awesome photos while you get a morning of tranquil relaxation that simply can’t be beaten!
+Your social media friends are going to double tap on all your awesome photos while you get a morning of tranquil relaxation that simply can’t be beaten!

 So last week I set out to Zoo Lake to make things right and I have to say, it was more than worth it!
 I met my wife at the Moyo parking area (they have security guards, so there’s no need to stress about your car).
 My wife brought our picnic basket and packed it with some essentials as well as a blanket which you can lay down to make your ride a little smoother.